 - 1. Develop and implement standard, user-friendly forms and instructions. - 2.
 Clearly and accurately publish information on matters such as filing fees, court procedures and hearing schedules; and if resources permit, disseminate such information via the Internet or automated telephone systems. - 3.
 Implement systems that enable court users to download forms from the Internet and make online payments of court fees. - 4.
 Implement systems that enable litigants and the public to obtain case information, including judgments, on a website. - 5.
 Establish, or encourage the establishment of, an office of Public Defender whose intervention may be sought in respect of any criminal matter. - 6.
-Require an attorney to provide pro bono services to a litigant who is unable to afford legal representation in court. - 7.
+Require an attorney to provide pro bono services2 to a litigant who is unable to afford legal representation in court. - 7.
 Encourage the establishment of Legal Aid Clinics to provide legal services to indigent persons. - 8.
 Implement a multi-door courthouse approach to dispute resolution that offers a variety of dispute resolution processes, including case evaluation, mediation, arbitration, conciliation and complex case management.
-These services should be provided by skilled, qualified, experienced mediators, case evaluators and arbitrators, and made available before the filing of a law suit or at any other stage of litigation.
+These services should be provided by skilled, qualified, experienced mediators, case evaluators and arbitrators, and made available before the filing of a law suit or at any other stage of litigation. - 9.
+Establish an amicable dispute resolution centre that offers litigants a cost-effective alternative to the conventional means of resolving civil disputes, especially in matters such as inheritance, maintenance, custody and matrimonial disputes. - 10.
+Enable parties to present evidence through electronic tools. - 11.
+Permit, where circumstances warrant, an appropriate non-qualified person to assist a party in court.3

-&lt;sup>2 Pro Bono is a Latin phrase for professional work provided without payment by an attorney.
+2 Pro Bono is a Latin phrase for professional work provided without payment by an attorney.